duxsco/gpg-smartcard/README.md

 I prefer Curve25519 and Curve448 which are recommended by [Daniel J. Bernstein and Tanja Lange](https://safecurves.cr.yp.to/).
 Support for both has been added with JavaCard 3.1, but compatible smartcards are missing.
 Furthermore, Curve448 is only supported on [GnuPG >=2.3.0](https://dev.gnupg.org/source/gnupg/browse/tag%253A%2520gnupg-2.3.0/NEWS;c922a798a341261f1aafaf7c1c0217e4ce3e3acf$32).

-Current default algorithms for subkeys (recommended for smartcard setup):
+My current default algorithms for the primary key and subkeys (recommended for smartcard setup):

-The next best algorithm (IMHO) is `nistp521` which I use for the subkeys.
+The next best algorithm after Curve25519 and Curve448 (IMHO) is `nistp521` which I use for the subkeys.
 The primary key, however, is created using `ed25519` as it's supported by GnuPG 2.2.x (LTS) and it's not going to be copied to the smartcard.
-Thus, doesn't face the limitations of the smartcard.
+Thus, it doesn't face the limitations set by the smartcard.

 If you want to deviate from default algorithms, export before running below big code block: